chanshik/ImageToHex/readme.md

 ## Convert image to hex for Furious True-D Rev. 2.0 Firmware

 Furious True-D's LCD resolution is 128x64 and only shows black and white pixel.

-So, recommended image size is 128x64 pixels.
+Recommended image size is 128x64 pixels.

 Converted image consist black and white pixels only.
 If pixel has a RGB(255, 255, 255),
 it changed to black.
 Others are changed to white.